-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.85% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Castle Hills telecommute to their jobs.
+Overall, about 7.58% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Castle Hills ranks among the highest in the nation.
-Of the 25-and-older adult population in Castle Hills, 48.66% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Castle Hills is one of the most well-educated cities in the nation.
+48.87% of adults in Castle Hills have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 Castle Hills is an extremely ethnically-diverse city.
 The people who call Castle Hills home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Castle Hills residents report their race to be White, followed by Asian.
+The greatest number of Castle Hills residents report their race to be White, followed by Black or African-American.
 Castle Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.76% of the city’s residents.
-Important ancestries of people in Castle Hills include English, Irish, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 41.31% of the city’s residents.
+Important ancestries of people in Castle Hills include Irish, English, Polish, and Scots-Irish.

 The most common language spoken in Castle Hills is English.
 Other important languages spoken here include Spanish and Scandinavian languages.